 Below I have included more comprehensive lists of over 120 foods that you should freeze dry and those few things that don’t freeze-dry well.

-I own a home freeze dryer and really enjoy it, to know for sure if buying a freeze dryer is right for you check out our article Buying a Home Freeze Dryer, What You Need to Know First.
+I own a home freeze dryer and really enjoy it, see for sure if buying a freeze dryer is worth it for you and check out our article Buying a Home Freeze Dryer, What You Need to Know First.
 Also, I have spent hours compiling a list of my favorite freeze dried foods that are available from reputable companies.
 Check out my article Best Freeze Dried Foods: Must-Haves For Any Circumstance.

 As you can see from the above and below lists most foods work great to freeze dry, especially produce from your home garden.
 Freeze drying maintains the shape, taste, and 97% of the nutritional value of these foods making it one of the best options for preserving food for long-term storage.
 It also lasts up to 25 years on the shelf, when stored correctly.

 We also find it worth diversifying our food storage so we like to dehydrate and can certain foods too.
 Check out our articles Freeze Dried vs Dehydrated Foods: Complete Comparison and Buying a Food Dehydrator, Best Dryers & What to Know First.

 It is also very helpful to consider what foods can and cannot be preserved through other methods such as dehydrating and pressure canning.
 Also, see a complete list of foods that last a long time without refrigeration.

 See detailed lists and guides below to get ideas of over 120 unique foods that you can freeze dry!